spawaskar-cora/cora-docs/docs/user-guide/user-roles-permissions.md

 ## User

 :material-account: Users in CoRA belong to a org and user accounts are created and typically assigned to projects by the org administrator.
 Anyone who uses CoRA must have a user account and must be assigned a role (such as org administrator, anthropologist, dna analyst, isotope analyst, dentist, historian, etc).
-Each role is assigned a set of permissions that provides a specific level of authorization to features wothin CoRA.
+Each role is assigned a set of permissions that provides a specific level of authorization to features within CoRA.
 The users are responsible for managing and updating their user profile which are attributes that control user settings within CoRA.

 ## Roles